-I’m sure you’ve come across dozens, if not hundreds of image sliders or carousels (also called ‘rotating offers’).
+I’m sure you’ve come across dozens, if not hundreds, of image carousels or sliders (also called “rotating offers”).
 You might even like them.
 But the truth is that they’re conversion killers.

 So if they’re not effective, why do people use them?
-2 reasons:
+Two reasons:

-- Different departments and managers want to get their message on the home page.
-Design by committee never fails to fail.
+- Different departments and managers want to get their message on the homepage.
+Web design by committee never fails to fail.

 I’m not alone.
 Pretty much any conversion optimization expert that does a lot of tests says the same thing:

-Notre Dame university tested it too.
-Only the first slide got some action (1%!), other slides hardly got clicked on at all.
-1% of clicks for something that takes up (more than) half the page?
+Notre Dame university tested it, too.
+Only the first slide got some action (1%!).
+Other slides hardly got clicked on at all.
+Are 1% of clicks worth it for something that takes up (more than) half the page?

 Product design guru Luke Wroblweski summed it up like this:

-Here are some of the things different people who tested them said:
+Here are some of the things people who tested them said:

 Almost all of the testing I’ve managed has proven content delivered via carousels to be missed by users.
 Few interact with them and many comment that they look like adverts and so we’ve witnessed the banner blindness concept in full effect.

 In terms of space saving and content promotion a lot of competing messages get delivered in a single position that can lead to focus being lost.Adam Fellows